geogebra/solver-engine/README.md

 Currently, there is a pre-commit hook that runs the `ktlintCheck` and `detekt` tasks.

+### Javascript

+The project configures IntelliJ to use eslint and prettier for formatting and linting javascript code.
+If you want to use this, make sure you have node.js installed and run `npm i` at the root of the project.

 ## Deployment

 The project can be deployed to a Kubernetes cluster.
 The configured